ivan-kleshnin/unredux/docs/frameworks.md

 and `DOM` (like in basic CycleJS).
 HTTP, logging, etc are kept inside the components.
 Their resources can still be handled and properly released via `DOM` stream or React lifecycle events.

-We don't support the claim that "imperative is bad so imperative in time is also bad".
+We don't support the claim that "imperative is bad, so imperative in time is also bad".
 We think imperative syntax is the best to express sequential side effects (like in Haskell) so non-reactive paradigm has it's place in code.
-With our approach, we'll have Reactivity where it fits the best (DOM + DOM events) and Control where it fits the best (HTTP + optimistic updates).
+With our approach, we'll have **reactivity** where it fits the best (DOM + DOM events) and **control** where it fits the best (HTTP + optimistic updates).